 Our garden offers visitors a unique look into the life of the Ute tribe in this region.
-As you traverse our garden through the life zones, you will encounter plants that were and are important to the Utes ethnobotanically you will also learn about different structures and relationships essential to Ute life, including relationships with animals in these ecosystems.
+As you traverse our garden through the life zones, you will encounter plants that were and are important to the Utes ethnobotanically.
+You will also learn about different structures and relationships essential to Ute life, including relationships with animals in these ecosystems.

 Who was Clifford Duncan?